GU Global Facts

 Georgetown has more than 300 agreements with international partners, which facilitate a range of activities from study abroad to department- and university-level collaboration with institutions overseas.

 Student Groups and Activities

-Georgetown has more than 15,000 alumni living and working abroad, many of whom are members of one of over 30 overseas alumni clubs.
+Georgetown has more than 15,000 alumni living and working abroad, many of whom are members of one of 24 overseas alumni clubs.
 The most significant alumni populations are in Western Europe, Latin America, and East Asia.
 Alumni have led the establishment of Georgetown foundations in the United Kingdom and Spain.